MicrosoftDocs/sdk-api/sdk-api-src/content/vsprov/nn-vsprov-ivsshardwaresnapshotproviderex.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IVssHardwareSnapshotProviderEx</b> interface inherits from <a href="/windows/desktop/api/vsprov/nn-vsprov-ivsshardwaresnapshotprovider">IVssHardwareSnapshotProvider</a>. <b>IVssHardwareSnapshotProviderEx</b> also has these types of members:
+The <b>IVssHardwareSnapshotProviderEx</b> interface inherits from <a href="/windows/desktop/api/vsprov/nn-vsprov-ivsshardwaresnapshotprovider">IVssHardwareSnapshotProvider</a>. <b>IVssHardwareSnapshotProviderEx</b> also has these types of members:

 ## -see-also